danchoi/soywiki/README.markdown

 # SoyWiki

 SoyWiki turns Vim into a powerful, fast wiki.
-Wiki with more energy, less fat.
+More energy, less fat!

 A quick overview of its characteristics and features: